—ThoughtSavvy Marketing works with you to turn even the most complex ideas into crisp, powerful narratives designed to engage audiences.

 In a former life, Sharon was an economic policy pro at the OECD in Paris, then worked in corporate PR, leading campaigns for firms such as Booz & Co. (now PWC), Contango Capital Advisors (now Zions Wealth Management) and LivHOME.
 When BookSavvy’s authors began asking for help marketing their business thought leadership, ThoughtSavvy was born.

-Emily Adams, Lauren Hathaway and Kendra Stanton Lee, ThoughtSavvy’s chief thinkers, writers, researchers, multi-passionate creatives and tornadoes of ideas, have a special knack for discovering and articulating the core message in every concept—then spreading the word about it far and wide.
+Allison Hadley and Lauren Hathaway, ThoughtSavvy’s chief thinkers, writers, researchers, multi-passionate creatives and tornadoes of ideas, have a special knack for discovering and articulating the core message in every concept—then spreading the word about it far and wide.

 we identify the combination of channels that best fit your unique expertise and goals—from blogs and newsletters to Op-Eds and on-air interviews or…maybe even…a book.